magengit/magen-hwa/onenode_env/README.md

 ## The HWA Demo

-1. Havigate to https://&lt;host&gt;:5002 and accept any browser warnings
+1. Navigate to https://&lt;host&gt;:5002 and accept any browser warnings

 2. On the top menu click on **login** and accept any browser warnings.
 Now are logged into the system